 There are hives on both the Medford and Lumberton campuses.
 Beekeeper Corey Melissas is the daughter of the late Mickey Gray, a resident of Medford Leas.
 The photo shows Corey and New Jersey apiary inspector Tim Schuler during an annual inspection.
 The Apiary Page

 has text, photos and a link to the article and video by The Philadelphia Inquirer about Schuler and his visit to Corey’s hive on the Lumberton Campus.
 Ro Wilson, a resident, is the liaison between Corey and Medford Leas.

-The group, led by residents Dave and Miriam Swartz, holds monthly meetings, organizes field trips, and provides a yearly January census of birds found on the two campuses.
+The group, led by resident Robert Koch, holds monthly meetings, organizes field trips, and provides a yearly January census of birds found on the two campuses.

 Birds and bird identification have been of interest to residents of Medford Leas since at least 1973 when articles called “Bird Watchers Notes” began appearing in Medford Leas Life.
 In 1991 a pamphlet was published listing birds seen at Medford Leas arranged by season and frequency of appearance.
 It was revised in 2002 and is kept up-to-date.

 Betsy Pennink, a resident volunteer, has prepared a labeled diagram, to scale, for the Atrium Garden and each Courtyard Garden.
 When the plantings in a garden change, the diagram is updated.
 When complete, the Geographic Information System for the Courts